 - The mesh was prepared locally and directly uploaded to the platform.
 The simulation was set up using the discrete phase model applying a k-Eqn LES turbulence model.

 - The particles within the flow were modeled applying a four-way coupling method with 1000 kg/m^3 particle density.

-- The simulation was carried out on a 32 core machine and took around 10 hours.
+- The simulation was carried out on a 32-core machine and took around 10 hours to complete.
 An animation of the results is shown in this YouTube video.

 Katterfeld, A., Gröger, T. – „Verified Discrete Element Simulations of Bulk Solids Handling Equipment”, Spring Meeting 2nd Global Congress on Process Safety, 2006